These 7 Charming General Stores In New Jersey Will Make You Feel Nostalgic

-There are three WalMart stores, two Target stores, a dozen 7/11 stores, and a handful of Quick Chek and WaWa markets within a five mile radius of my New Jersey home.
-We live in an era of big box chain shops and limitless choices.
-While that has its advantages, I sometimes long for a simpler time – a time when we knew all our neighbors, when kids played in the streets until the lights went on, when general stores ruled the retail market.
-Though I can’t travel through time, I can transport myself back, if only for a while.
+There are three Walmart stores, two Target stores, a dozen 7/11 stores, and a handful of Quick Chek and WaWa markets within a five-mile radius of my New Jersey home.
+And this is probably the case for many of you who are reading this.
+We live in an era of big-box chain shops and limitless choices.
+While that has its advantages, sometimes we long for a simpler time – a time when we knew all our neighbors, when kids played in the streets until the lights went on, and when general stores ruled the retail market.
+Though we can’t travel through time, we can transport ourselves back, if only for a while.
 How?
-By visiting one of New Jersey’s surviving general stores, sure to make me feel nostalgic.
+With a visit to one of the few surviving New Jersey general stores that will surely make anyone feel nostalgic.

 While there are dozens of New Jersey general stores, many exist only in name.
 For example, Cape May General Store serves only as a restaurant, as do the majority of so-called general stores in New Jersey.
 Many are former general stores that have been converted to keep up with the times and, while they are still lovely, they aren’t general stores in the traditional sense.
 We would love to expand this list and would appreciate you sharing your favorite local old-fashioned shops!
 Be sure to include photos, if possible!